 It's time to take action to protect our dying bees!

-which are being blamed around the world for the sharp decline in bee numbers.
+which are being blamed around the world for the sharp decline in bee

-fashion designers Dame Vivienne Westwood and Katharine Hamnett,
+by fashion designers Dame Vivienne Westwood and Katharine Hamnett,

-carried the petition to Downing St while the protest continued in Parliament Square.
+carried the petition to Downing St while the protest continued in

-produced by Syngenta and Bayer CropScience – clothianidin,
+pesticides produced by Syngenta and Bayer CropScience – clothianidin,

 imidacloprid and thiamethoxam - to be killing bees do not reflect what

 Get Britain Cycling Report Launch

 Chris Boadman with 3 MPs in front of Big Ben for

 Chris Boardman who won a gold medal for cycling in the Barcelona